Crimes Against the Person in Colorado Springs

 The first amendment secures your right to freedom of speech and freedom to access the court system.
 It may be possible to view the repeated filing of a criminal lawsuit as a harassing communication, yet the first amendment secures a person's right to do so.
 If such an approach remains reasonable under your constitutional rights, other forms of communication may be seen as reasonable also.

 Sometimes the evidence a prosecutor gathers is dubious.
 For example, you may have taken photos with harmless intentions, but the proposed victim is suggesting that those photos were taken without their permission and with the aim of stalking.
 By examining evidence closely, it's sometimes possible to request that it is discounted.

 While stalking is a serious offense in the State of Colorado, securing a successful conviction isn't always easy.
 As the maximum penalties can result in 10 years in prison and a $200,000 fine, mounting a strong defense is in your interests.
-With the right legal acumen and a thorough investigative process, the attorneys at Patterson Weaver Law can reveal flaws in the prosecution's case.
-To begin mounting your defense, call or text (719) 264-9858.
+With the right legal acumen and a thorough investigative process, our stalking defense lawyer in Colorado Springs can reveal flaws in the prosecution's case.

 If you're facing a stalking charge and you want to ensure you secure your freedom, you need a defense attorney.
 Contact Patterson Weaver Law, LLC today to schedule an appointment.